Skip to content

 Post-Production

 Edit promptly.
-Don’t let collaborative content sit for weeks while energy dissipates.
-Edit and post while the momentum is fresh.
+Don’t let collaborative content sit for weeks while the energy dissipates.
+Edit and post while momentum is fresh.

 Types of Collaborations